ViaVersion/VIAaaS/README.md

 - VIAaaS may trigger anti-cheats, due to block, item, movement and other differences between versions.
 USE AT OWN RISK.
 - Take care of browser local storage.
 Check for XSS vulnerabilities on your domain.
 - Check the security of CORS proxy, it will be used for calling to Mojang API.
-- Mojang may [lock](https://wiki.geysermc.org/geyser/common-issues/#mojang-resetting-account-credentials) your account
-  when API is called from a suspect IP address.

 ## FAQ